mariadb-corporation/MaxScale/Documentation/Reference/MaxAdmin.md

 # Tuning MariaDB MaxScale

-The way that MariaDB MaxScale does it’s polling is that each of the polling threads, as defined by the threads parameter in the configuration file, will call epoll_wait to obtain the events that are to be processed.
+The way that MariaDB MaxScale does its polling is that each of the polling threads, as defined by the threads parameter in the configuration file, will call epoll_wait to obtain the events that are to be processed.
 The events are then added to a queue for execution.
 Any thread can read from this queue, not